mike-adamenko/shortener/README.md

 (or similar env-setting configuration file) and refresh your shell to ensure proper environment variables are configured._

- Build:
+- You can PULL an image :

+    `docker pull sunvitebsk/shortener`

+    OR  BUILD an image:

   `mvn clean install dockerfile:build`

- Run:
+ - Run:

      `docker run -p 8080:8080 -t sunvitebsk/shortener:latest`

-Open your web browser, and navigate to http://localhost:8080
+Open your web browser, and navigate to `http://localhost:8080`

-Database console availiable at http://localhost:8080/h2-console
+Database console availiable at `http://localhost:8080/h2-console`
-Make sure that you use jdbc:h2:mem:testdb as JDBC URL.
+Make sure that you use `jdbc:h2:mem:testdb` as JDBC URL.